 Mia works in both traditional and digital mediums, favouring watercolours over all.
-Their current interests in macabre subjects, spiritual plants, and offensively bold colours has led them down a path of painting pretty boys with pastel plasters and glitter tears.
+Their current interests in macabre subjects, spiritualism and plants has led them down a path of painting pretty boys with with yellow halos and floral surroundings.
 All of their current works feature flora with conotations relating to themes drawn from the Victorian movement of the Language of Flowers.
-As well as this, they are majorly inspired by the Art Nouveau movement of the early 1900s and the colourful pop fashion found on the streets of Harajuku, Japan.
+As well as this, they are majorly inspired by the Art Nouveau movement of the early 1900s and the high detail figures of the Pre Raphaelite era.

-Mia is the artist and writer of ongoing LGBTQ+ comic "Portal Home", a story about two husbands trying to find a home together when they hail from different worlds.
-"Portal Home" can be found and read of Tapas and Webtoons.
+Mia is the artist and writer of ongoing LGBTQ+ comic "Portal Home", a story inspired by the tale of Orpheus and Eurydice about a couple trying to find a home together when they hail from different worlds.
+"Portal Home" can be found and read on Tapas and Webtoons.

 Mia was the cover artist and page illuminator for Queer zine, Pinkwashed Quartely, a zine dedicated to the revival of the 1890s counter culture and following the ideals of the Arts and crafts movement, from 2019 to 2020 when the Zine was retired.
 They now illustrate for the soon to be released queer literary zine, The Mausoleum, featuring new romantic, decadent, and aesthetic poetry and prose.